 By Dr Ramesh B R • 10 min read

 Eight-year-old Rahul has been suffering recurrent bouts of cough and cold.
 His mother, Seema, is worried as the little boy keeps complaining of tightness in the chest and a sore throat.
-A visit to the doctor confirms Seema's worst fears — her son has bronchitis.
-And, this is not the first time that Rahul has been diagnosed with the ailment.
-During his growing up years, he suffered from bronchitis almost two to three times in a year.
+A visit to the doctor confirms that Rahul is having acute bronchitis (inflammation of the main airways in the lungs).
+He assures Seema not to worry as bronchitis in children is quite common and the symptoms can be managed without antibiotics.
+However, this is not the first time that Rahul has been diagnosed with the ailment.
+During his growing up years, he suffered from recurrent bronchitis almost two to three times in a year.

 Bronchitis is an infection in the large airway passages, which connect the windpipe to the lungs.
 In this condition, there is an inflammation of the mucous membrane lining the medium and the large breathing tubes (bronchus).
 It starts with a common cold, sinusitis or flu and develops into bronchitis.

-The most common cause of bronchitis in children is a viral respiratory infection, but can also be caused by a bacterial infection with prolonged illness.
-Sometimes, children who are less than two years, can suffer from acute airway injury called bronchiolitis.
+The most common cause of bronchitis in babies is a viral respiratory infection but can also be caused by a bacterial infection with prolonged illness.
+Sometimes, children less than two years of age can suffer from acute airway injury called bronchiolitis.
 The symptoms of bronchitis or bronchiolitis can mimic a common cold or flu; hence, there can be a delay in the diagnosis.